 Ensuring a Balance

 On the whole, IP rights are crucial in ensuring the successful continuation of a biotech or pharmaceutical company.
-They ensure that investments (including time, money, and effort) are protected and returned, which encourages economic growth within the organisation.
+They ensure that investments (including time, money, and effort) are protected and returned; encouraging economic growth within the organisation.
 This, in turn, leads to further medical breakthroughs and developments that benefit the consumer.

-IP rights also prevent unauthorised use and piracy of the product, which protects customers from poor quality medications and disreputable pharmaceutical organisations.
-This will also prevent the brand reputation from being damaged by copycat products.
+IP rights also prevent unauthorised use and piracy of the product.
+This protects customers from poor quality medications and disreputable pharmaceutical organisations.
+This will also prevent damage to brand reputation from copycat products.

 The Difficulties with IP Rights

-Additionally, across the world, different countries can vary in levels of safety and enforcement for IP rights, meaning that if a pharmaceutical company operates in more than one area, they may require international protection for their property.
+Additionally, across the world, different countries can vary in levels of safety and enforcement for IP rights.
+For example, if a pharmaceutical company operates in more than one area, they may require international protection for their property.

-Keeping on top of changing IP rights and implementations is already extensive work, so when intellectual property clauses need to be reviewed or changed in a pharmaceutical company with hundreds of contracts, it can be incredibly daunting.
+Keeping ahead of changing IP rights and implementations is already extensive work.
+For lawyers, it can be incredibly daunting when intellectual property clauses need to be reviewed or changed in a pharmaceutical company with hundreds of contracts.
 However, due to the importance of intellectual property in this industry, nothing can be missed.

-By using a platform such as Summize, a legal team’s experience and knowledge is not replaced, but tasks such as reviewing IP clauses can be completed across all contracts (instead of just the important ones) in less time.
-Any breaches or mistakes can be found more quickly, consumers can be confident in the products they purchase, and even more time and money can be spent on developing the new pharmaceuticals of tomorrow.
+By using a platform like Summize, tasks such as reviewing IP clauses can be completed across all contracts (instead of just the important ones) in less time; without replacing the experience and knowledge of a legal team.
+Breaches or mistakes can be found quickly, increasing consumer confidence in the products they purchase.
+In that way, time and money can then be spent on developing the new pharmaceuticals of tomorrow.